rtothaoss/realEstateApp/README.md

 [Google API Key](https://developers.google.com/maps/documentation/embed/get-api-key) <br />
 [Real Estate API Key](https://rapidapi.com/datascraper/api/us-real-estate/pricing) <br/>
-*These will go into your environments in Angular*
+<sub>These will go into your environments in Angular</sub>

 DATABASE_URL that works with prisma <br />
 JWT_SECRET phrase <br />
-*These will go into your .env*
+<sub>These will go into your .env</sub>

 ## Future Updates
 * Getting rid of the relying solely on google autocomplete to figure out where the user wants to search. <br />
-*At the moment you have to click on the dropdown to search places and cannot simply enter in your own place to search.
-This was done to avoid typos and other errors screwing up the search.*
+<sub>At the moment you have to click on the dropdown to search places and cannot simply enter in your own place to search.
+This was done to avoid typos and other errors screwing up the search.<sub>
 * Adding a filter to search results
 * Extending the search to more than just 16 results
 * Adding a search bar in the header on mobile view